California Rules of Court Document Filing Requirements

 Source text: The first page of each paper must specify immediately below the number of the case: (1) The date, time, and location, if ascertainable, of any scheduled hearing and the name of the hearing judge, if ascertainable; (2) The nature or title of any attached document other than an exhibit; (3) The date of filing of the action; and (4) The trial date, if set.

-Exhibits must be accompanied by an index describing each exhibit and identifying its number/letter and page number.
+Exhibits must be accompanied by an index that briefly describes each exhibit and identifies its number or letter and page number.

 Source text: An index of exhibits must be provided.
 The index must briefly describe the exhibit and identify the exhibit number or letter and page number.